Pricing and Valuation under the Real-World Measure: Preliminary Definitions and Assumptions

-Every probability measure $\Q\sim\P$ is associated with a unique \textit{likelihood-ratio process} (LRP) $\{\Lambda_t\}$, i.e., a positive uniformly integrable $\P$-martingale with respect to $\textbf{F}$ with $\Lambda_0=1$ and $\Lambda_\infty>0\,$.
-Moreover, each process $\{\Lambda_t\}$ that satisfies the aforementioned properties is said to be a (local) \emph{discount-factor process} (DFP) if and only if $\{\Lambda_tP_t\}$ is a (local) $\P$-martingale with respect to $\textbf{F}$ for every discounted price process $\{P_t\}$.\footnote{Whenever the lifetime of the financial market is finite, the uniform-integrability assumption about $\{\Lambda_t\}$ can be dropped and it is clear that every DFP is a local DFP but not vice versa.\fspace} Every (local) DFP $\{\Lambda_t\}$ has an associated probability measure $\Q\sim\P$, which is defined by
+Every probability measure $\Q\sim\P$ is associated with a unique Radon-Nikodym (derivative or density) process (RNP) $\{\Lambda_t\}$, i.e., a positive uniformly integrable $\P$-martingale with respect to $\textbf{F}$ with $\Lambda_\infty>0$.
+Although $\mathcal{F}_0$ need not be trivial, we can assume without loss of generality that $\Lambda_0=1$ (see Section \ref{Sec.: Radon-Nikodym Derivatives}).
+Each stochastic process $\{\Lambda_t\}$ that satisfies the aforementioned properties is said to be a (local) \emph{discount-factor process} (DFP) if and only if $\{\Lambda_tP_t\}$ is a (local) $\P$-martingale with respect to $\textbf{F}$ for every discounted price process $\{P_t\}$.
+Whenever the lifetime of the financial market is finite, the uniform-integrability assumption about $\{\Lambda_t\}$ can be dropped and it is clear that every DFP is a local DFP but not vice versa.\footnote{Each local DFP is a so-called \textit{local martingale deflator} (see Proposition \ref{Pr.: Local martingale deflator}).} Every (local) DFP $\{\Lambda_t\}$ has an associated probability measure $\Q\sim\P$ which is defined by